xeniamlkh/RemoteAccountingApplication/README.md

-# What is a Remote Accounting Application?
+# Remote Accounting Application

+## Description
 The Remote Accounting Application is the application that allows you to keep track of sales at remote locations without a permanent Internet connection.

+## Key Features
-It contains the following functionality:
+The Remote Accounting Application contains the following functionality:
 1) Easy tracking of sales and receipts
 2) Export sales reports in CSV format
 3) Operational data handbooks